 The two most important qualities in a scale are accuracy (the scale correctly reads your exact weight changes) and precision (the scale gives the same reading if you do two or more readings in a row).
 First and foremost, you want to be able to trust the reading.
-Precision and accuracy, however, are things we could only measure ourselves through hands-on testing, so to narrow down the vast universe of digital bathroom scales before we got to that step, we turned to several sources.
+Precision and accuracy, however, are things we could only measure ourselves through hands-on testing, so to narrow the vast universe of digital bathroom scales before we got to that step, we turned to several sources.

 Our survey of Wirecutter readers (more than 600 responses) helped us find out the features people want most in a scale—beyond accuracy and reliability, things like a large backlit display, an aesthetically pleasing design, tracking weight history, and being able to sync weight data to their phones.
-We combined that with recommendations from our experts, editorial and user reviews, and the scales’ price points, design, and features.
+We combined that with recommendations from our experts, editorial and user reviews, and the scales’ price, design, and features.

 We decided to eliminate analog or mechanical scales (the kind with a dial) from consideration entirely.
-Mechanical scales have been shown to be significantly less accurate and less precise than digital scales, and ConsumerSearch says that analog scales’s delicate internal framework—small mechanical parts such as tiny springs—tends these scales toward wear and tear as well as misalignment.
-Mechanical scales also only show weight increments of 1 pound, can be hard to read, and need to be set to zero and recalibrated manually.
-They’re also a dwindling category: as of this writing, only 45 bathroom scales on Amazon are mechanical, compared to 665 digital bathroom scales.
+Mechanical scales have been shown to be significantly less accurate and less precise than digital scales, and ConsumerSearch says that analog scales’ delicate internal framework—small mechanical parts such as tiny springs—tends these scales toward wear and tear as well as misalignment.
+Mechanical scales also show weight increments of only 1 pound, can be hard to read, and need to be set to zero and recalibrated manually.
+They’re also a dwindling category: As of this writing, only 45 bathroom scales on Amazon are mechanical, compared with 665 digital bathroom scales.

 Many home scales now attempt to measure body fat—a measurement some people are interested in but not everyone wants (another number to obsess over).
-Those who do want it should note measuring body fat is complex, for a couple of reasons.
+Those who do want it should note that measuring body fat is complex, for a couple of reasons.

-Previous studies, such as one done by Consumer Reports in 2010, have found that body fat measurements from consumer bathroom scales aren’t all that accurate.
+Previous studies, such as one done by Consumer Reports in 2010, have found that body-fat measurements from consumer bathroom scales aren’t all that accurate.
 Berkeley Wellness explains that scales that measure body fat through your feet rely on bioelectrical impedance, which sends a small (painless) electric current up your legs.
-Muscles contain more water than fat does, and thus conduct electricity better, so the scale calculates your body fat percentage based on your body’s resistance to that current and other data you enter into the scale (height, age, and gender, plus the scale’s measurement of your weight).
+Muscles contain more water than fat does, and thus conduct electricity better, so the scale calculates your body-fat percentage based on your body’s resistance to that current and other data you enter into the scale (height, age, and gender, plus the scale’s measurement of your weight).
 Scales with only foot electrodes—as most bathroom scales that measure body fat are—tend to underestimate body fat in people with lots of it and overestimate it in leaner people, a 2008 study published in Obesity Facts found.